Logo

 An automation is defined by a trigger event that will execute an automation on one or more projects.

-The list of automations cannot be modified and will be updated with each new version of Project Monitor.
-You can view the schematic diagram of an automation by clicking on its code.
+The list of automations cannot be modified.
+You can view a diagram of an automation by clicking on its code.

 Created according to need, these fields are found throughout the application, completing the description of an object.
 They can be used as analysis axes, report sorting and search criteria.
 Attributes can be of different types, such as numeric, document, list, etc. They can be mandatory or non-mandatory.
 They may or may not be mandatory.
 They can be set in the administration.
 Some technical attributes are inherent to the application.